JFlaherty347/CILisp/README.md

   - smaller ( < )
   - larger ( > )

-### Additional Features
+### Features
 CILisp supports user-defined functions as well as recursion.
 On top of mathematical operations, there is support for input/output, conditionals, and variables.
 Op lists allow for multiple inputs into functions that can be run on multiple inputs.
 The two supported data types are reals and integers.
+CILisp employs static scoping, in which it will search for a variable in the symbol table in the current scope first and then each previous parent scope until it finds the variable in question.

 ### What CILisp Does
 CILisp performs both sytactic and semantic analysis to produce an intermediate form of the compiled code.
+This intermediate form is made up of various types of nodes that carry different pieces of information.

+### Takeaways from CILisp
+While CILisp is a great excercise in creating a compiler, I found the most value in understanding exactly how compilers are implemented.
+In most software development environments, efficiency is vital to success.
+Knowing exactly how the high level code
+I write should be compiled allows me to write code that can be optimized by a compiler.
+Furthermore, CILisp was an excellent excercise in project planning.
+Over the course of several weeks I was tasked with finishing CILisp and it was my responsibility to schedule my work in order to complete the task on time.
+Finally, with the large list of features in CILisp, I learned how to write robust code that is easily expandable.
+Through adding many features I was able to create a framework that could be easily iterated and improved so that CILisp could not only implement new features but maintain the usefulness of previous features.